Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Making the First Call to a Funeral Home

-• Be prepared to share basic information.
-The funeral director or staff member will ask for the name of your loved one, their location, and your relationship to them.
+• Be prepared to share basic information such as the name of your loved one, their location, and your relationship to them.

-• Ask any questions you have.
-It's okay if you're unsure what to ask—funeral directors are used to helping families through this.
+• Ask any questions you have, even if you're unsure what to ask—funeral directors are used to helping families through this.

 • Be honest about what you need.
 Whether you know exactly what you want or need guidance, they’re there to support you.

 Remember, funeral professionals have experience and compassion.
-They’ll guide you through each step, offering help where you need it.
-You're not expected to have all the answers right now – that's what they're for.
+They’ll guide you through each step of planning a funeral, offering help where you need it.

 Where to Begin with Funeral Arrangements?

-Some families choose to wait to hold a service until more people can attend or a particular holiday or occasion occurs.
-The location of the loved one’s care or services is also dependent on whether the loved one lives far away or has a hometown that is special to them.
+Some families decide to wait to hold a service until more people can attend or a particular holiday or occasion occurs.
+The location of the funeral can also depend on whether the loved one lives far away or has a hometown that is special to them.

 How to Choose a Funeral Home